boschresearch/blech-doc/website/content/en/docs/language-evolution/blech-C-interface/env-variables.md

 activity handleCVariables()
 ```

-It shows the activities prototype, exposes the unique names of the singletons and shows their annotations.
+It shows the activities prototype, exposes the unique names of the external variables and shows their annotations.
 Showing the annotations allows to check the binding to C variables also for modules where the implementation is hidden.

-### The diamond call problem
+## The diamond call problem

-If an activity declares a singleton, it still can be called from several activities.
+If an activity is a singleton, it still can be called from several activities.

 ```blech
 activity firstUsage()